NCOC Governance and Management System

 was operated under a model in which the Operator delegated certain development and production activities to four “agent” companies.
 In late 2014, the shareholders agreed to further integrate and consolidate management with the creation of a unified Operator - North Caspian Operating Company N.V.
 (NCOC).
 The top executive officer of NCOC is the Managing Director.

-To ensure Company systems and processes meet the highest international standards, NCOC holds the following certifications: OHSAS 18001 (Occupational Health & Safety Management Systems); ISO 14001 (Environmental Management Systems) and ISO 9001 (Quality Management Systems).
+To ensure Company systems and processes meet the highest international standards, NCOC holds the following certifications: ISO 45001:2018-Occupational Health & Safety Management System; ISO 14001:2015-Environmental Management System and ISO 9001:2015-Quality Management System.
 Cumulatively this builds NCOC Corporate Management System (CMS).

 The external verification for these awards requires NCOC to regularly demonstrate not only compliance, but also continuous improvement in its Management System.